Ángel Martínez (footballer, born 1986): Blackpool

 On 25 July 2011, Ángel signed a two-year contract with English Championship side Blackpool, which included an option for a third year.
 He made his official debut on 11 August in a penalty shootout loss against Sheffield Wednesday in the first round of the League Cup, and first appeared in the league on 27 September, in a 2–2 draw with Coventry City at the Ricoh Arena.

 Toward the end of the season, Ángel became a regular starter for the Seasiders, with manager Ian Holloway saying of him: "He's growing into the country, he's learning to speak English and he's settled down now.
 Ludovic Sylvestre is really unlucky but I'd be crazy to leave out Ángel.
 He's almost the first name on the teamsheet at the moment."
-On 17 April 2012, the day after the manager's comments, he scored his first goal for the team in a 1–0 home win over Leeds United.
+On 17 April 2012, the day after the manager's comments, he scored his first goal for the team, the only in a victory over Leeds United at Bloomfield Road.

 Ángel played 26 games in 2013–14, as Blackpool narrowly avoided relegation after finishing in 20th position.
 He was also chosen as the club's Community Player of the Year.